learn-co-curriculum/rails-generators-readme/README.md

 * A full `resources` call in the `routes.rb` file

-The `resource` generator is a smart generator that creates some of the core functionality needed for a full featured resource, without much code bloat.
-Looking over the files I can't even find one file that I need to remove, so that's a good sign.
+The `resource` generator is a smart generator that creates some of the core functionality needed for a full featured resource without much code bloat.
+Looking over the files I can't find one file that I need to remove, so that's a good sign.

-The last item that was added may not look familiar to you, `resources :accounts` is considered a 'magic' route that entails the full set of RESTful routes needed to perform CRUD in an application.
+The last item that was added may not look familiar to you. `resources :accounts` is considered a 'magic' route that entails the full set of RESTful routes needed to perform CRUD in an application.
 So what does `resources :accounts` translate into?

-There's an easy way to find out, let's run `rake routes` with a filter so it only shows us the routes for accounts:
+There's an easy way to find out.
+Let's run `rake routes` with a filter so it only shows us the routes for accounts:

 ```
 rake routes | grep account